sle314/arduino/README.md

 	pip install -r /mnt/sda1/PROJECT_LOCATION/app/config/requirements.txt

 5. cd to /mnt/sda1/PROJECT_LOCATION/ and use fabric to access different application commands:

+	- start the server and app (default port is 5000)

 		fab start:port

-		- starts the server and app (default port is 5000)
+	- empty the database

 		fab drop_db

-		- empties the database
+	- create and initialize (shield/module/pin configuration in local.py) the database

 		fab create_db

-		- creates and initializes (shield/module/pin configuration in local.py) the database
+	- back up the database

 		fab backup_db

-		- backs up the database
+	- restore the database from a backup

 		fab restore_db

-		- restores the database from a backup

 6. create the database with fab create_db if you already haven't (you should have an arduino.db sqlite3 empty database in app/db/)